idild13/MVP-Tiller-Dashboard/README.md

 3. **Service Type Analysis**:
    - Patterns for dine-in, take-away, and delivery services inform operational strategy.

-4. **Menu Performance**:
+4. **Menu Category Performance**:
    - Highlighted best- and worst-performing items; identified opportunities for upselling and menu optimization.
+   - Found that **“Uncategorized” was among the top-performing groups**, underlining the need for standardized data entry.

 ---